 Their acquaintance and expertise with such a variety of building materials were partly facilitated by the extent of the Roman empire.
 Their knowledgeable use is what allowed them to achieve a considerable leap in construction and Roman architecture.
-Having said this, it can also be said that for economic reasons the ancient Romans tended to resort to locally available construction materials (and labour!)wherever possible.
+For economic reasons the ancient Romans tended to resort to locally available construction materials (and cheap labour!) wherever possible.
 Import and transport of construction materials was limited to the strictly necessary or to high value luxury items such as marble.

 The relative cost, available Roman technology and availability of building materials in ancient Rome had direct consequences on many aspects of Roman society.
 Though we won’t elaborate the point we provide an example: the relatively high cost of forged iron meant that staircases would be made of stone and/or wood which in the case of public buildings such as Roman amphitheatres would limit the geometry that could be achieved – you simply wouldn’t be able to build a tight switchback staircase, with a variety of implications: in terms of the architectural limitations and in terms of crowd control; it’s better to reduce or remove corners to facilitate crowd movements in public spaces.

 Roman Building Materials: Stone as a building material in Ancient Rome